What is TACE?

 TACE is an acronym for Through A Child’s Eyes.
 The TACE program was founded by Wilsonville Rotarian John Ludlow in 2001.
 It is a partnership between the Wilsonville Rotary Foundation and the state’s only women’s prison, Coffee Creek Correctional Facility in Wilsonville.

-Studies show children of incarcerated parents often have poor social and academic skills and have up to six times the risk of their peers for juvenile delinquency, depression, drug abuse, and eventual incarceration.
+Studies show children of incarcerated parents often have social and academic challenges, and have up to six times the risk of their peers for juvenile delinquency, depression, drug abuse, and eventual incarceration.
 The TACE program facilitates bonding opportunities for inmate mothers and their children, with a goal of encouraging more positive relationships between them, both while the women are at Coffee Creek and after they are back with their children.

 The results of the Summer Event have been amazing.
 One inmate said: “It was the closest I’ve come to feeling human and being able to set aside the guilt I feel on a daily basis.”
 Another wrote: “Before arriving at CCCF, my life had become unmanageable and my behavior out of control.
 I am not proud of my past, but I am taking personal charge of cleaning up my life while incarcerated.
 The TACE event provided me the opportunity to realize how important my recovery is to me, but also to my children.”

-By helping inmate moms be their best selves for their children, we strive to help prevent them from reoffending and strive to help break the inter-generational cycle of crime where children follow their parents into prison.
+By helping inmate moms be their best selves for their children, we strive to help prevent them from re-offending and strive to help break the inter-generational cycle of poverty and crime .

 The TACE program has almost 200 volunteers from thirty-one different communities.
 Some are Rotarians, some from religious affiliations, some from service oriented businesses such as Fred Meyer, and dozens more who want to help with this unique program.
 All show unconditional love and serve as non-judgmental role models.
 The program is bolstered by tremendous support from the staff and the inmates at Coffee Creek Correctional.